 “I’ll be on my best behavior, I swear,” Randy promised, and they both laughed.
 They waved one last time as Randy entered his house.

 The front door closed and Jason moved along.
 The neighborhood was suddenly silent and the overhead street lamps shone yellow as he walked home alone with his thoughts.
 He replayed the last few seconds of the basketball game in his mind and was certain he and Randy had won.
-He silently reveled in victory for the rest of the walk.
-It grew to an overall positive feeling about his life and he forgot about all of his worries.
+He silently reveled in victory for the rest of the walk, and sensed an overall positive feeling about his life and its direction.

 ©2016 Robert Kirkendall